Unique Japanese-American fusion w/ standout spicy fried chicken & beef pie. Creative comfort food in a bright, beachy space.

 Important Note

-Some reviewers noted that cocktails could be overly sweet or lack distinct flavors.
-The back dining room can feel cramped.
+Some reviewers noted that cocktails can be overly sweet or lack distinct flavors.
+The dining room can feel cramped, especially in the bustling back area.

 "The commenter enjoys Lingo and describes its cuisine as Japanese-ish."